Eat & Drink

 Other Kyoto delicacies sold here include mackerel sushi, dashimaki tamago or sweet omelette, pickles made from Kyoto-grown vegetables, and fine green tea from the town of Uji.

 You can find some of the best quality cooking utensils in Kyoto at a 450-year-old vendor, as well as locally-made kyo-yaki ceramics with their elegant floral designs.

 When you're finished shopping, you can enjoy a quick bit at noodle shops and eateries inside the market.

 Also unlike other markets, business at Nishiki does not start in the early hours.
 However, it is best to visit as close to 11 a.m. as possible since it can become very crowded.

 How long you spend in Nishiki Market depends on how much you enjoy shopping and eating.
 Some people spend many hours here, as there are also many other boutiques and shops in the vicinity.
 For those less inclined to shop 'til you drop, an hour or so should be sufficient to get a perspective on the eating and living habits of Kyotoites.

-Be sure to pay a quick visit to the quaint Nishiki Tenmangu Shrine, just a few meters from the eastern end of the market, the entrance to which is adorned with many lanterns.
-You can write a wish for the deified sage Sugawara-no-Michizane, who is enshrined here, to assist you with your scholarly pursuits.
+Pay a quick visit to quaint Nishiki Tenmangu Shrine, just a few meters from the eastern end of the market, the entrance to which is adorned with many lanterns.
+You can write a wish for the deified sage Sugawara-no-Michizane, who is enshrined here.